Income drawdown - frequently asked questions

 Guy is considering transferring his capped drawdown plan to a new provider.
 Can he do this and keep his plan as a capped drawdown plan or will it convert to a flexi-access drawdown plan?

-A Yes he can.
-Although it has not been possible to start a new capped drawdown plan since 6 April 2015 it is possible to transfer in drawdown an existing capped drawdown plan to a new provider without the plan converting to a flexi-access plan.
+Yes he can.
+Although it has not been possible to start a new capped drawdown plan since 6 April 2015, it is possible to transfer in drawdown an existing capped drawdown plan to a new provider without the plan converting to a flexi-access plan.

-This is only possible if the ceding scheme is an income drawdown plan.
+This is only possible if the original scheme offers income drawdown.

-If the client is not entitled to take income withdrawal from the existing drawdown pension plan, then funds have not been made available for the payment of a relevant pension under that scheme.
+If Guy doesn’t have the option of income drawdown under the original plan, then funds have not been made available for the payment of a relevant pension under that scheme.
 Any lump sum paid will not be TFC but an unauthorised payment and subject to a tax charge.

 The information provided is based on our current understanding of the relevant legislation and regulations and may be subject to alteration as a result of changes in legislation or practice.
 Also it may not reflect the options available under a specific product which may not be as wide as legislations and regulations allow.

 All references to taxation are based on our understanding of current taxation law and practice and may be affected by future changes in legislation and the individual circumstances of the investor.